 Founded and operated by twelve French volunteers from the French Junior Economic Chamber (JCEF) in Shanghai in 2008, the Shanghai Young Bakers has grown over the years to become a multicultural team of passionate volunteers and full-time staff.
 As the project matured and garnered greater public acclaim over its first two years, the founders recognised the need for diversity to better serve SYB’s beneficiaries, sponsors, and supporters.
 While most of the initial volunteers have left the project due to family and work-related reasons, the team has since become more stable by recruiting two full-time directors, as well as drawing expertise and resources from a wide range of professional staff, interns and volunteers.

-Today, Cécile Cavoizy and Marine Vitré, SYB’s two directors, collaborate with volunteers of different nationalities to build a fully-sponsored vocational training programme in French bakery for marginalised Chinese youth.
+Today, Cécile Cavoizy and Marine Vitré, SYB’s two directors, collaborate with staff, interns and volunteers of different nationalities to build a fully-sponsored vocational training programme in French bakery for marginalised Chinese youth.

 Cécile CavoizyAfter graduating from Sciences Po Paris, Cecile came to Shanghai in 2002 to study sociology and journalism at Fudan University, and later worked 5 years as HR Manager for a French industrial group.
 She has co-run SYB since June 2009; her role now is to provide leadership and an efficient administrative base for the program as it evolves towards a social enterprise model.
 She is driven by the desire to set up a professional, meaningful programme, and inspired by the students’ thirst and energy.